mui/base-ui/docs/data/base/components/preview-card/preview-card.md

 ## Anatomy

-Hover Card is implemented using a collection of related components:
+Preview Card is implemented using a collection of related components:

 - `<PreviewCard.Root />` is a top-level component that wraps the other components.
 - `<PreviewCard.Trigger />` renders the trigger element.
 - `<PreviewCard.Backdrop />` renders an optional backdrop element behind the popup.
-- `<PreviewCard.Positioner />` renders the Hover Card's positioning element.
+- `<PreviewCard.Positioner />` renders the Preview Card's positioning element.
-- `<PreviewCard.Popup />` renders the Hover Card popup itself.
+- `<PreviewCard.Popup />` renders the Preview Card popup itself.
 - `<PreviewCard.Arrow />` renders an optional pointing arrow, placed inside the popup.

 ```tsx